For students majoring in Biology, Chemistry & Biochemistry.

 During the academic year (September to May) scholars receive $300/month stipend:

 • Participate in scholarship activities as long as supported by the program

-• Eligibility to apply for Junior/Senior Scholarships with paid tuition
+• Eligibility to apply for Junior/Senior Scholarships with paid tuition and stipend

 Must be a SF State student (or currently applying to become one)